Hebgbs/Hebgbs.github.io/NumixS5_MateriaY_Pack/readme.md

 # Numix S5 Materia-Y icon suite for Linux systems

+## Don't neglect to RTFM.
+***Seriously!***

 ### Installation

 > :heavy_dollar_sign: This implies you know enough about dealing with the terminal to know what you're doing in it.
 If you don't, then there is no shame in using graphical tools for everything shown, and graphical equivalents will be shown alongside terminal commands for general user convenience.

 #### Theme hirearchy
 Before installation, it is wise to know the hierarchical structure of these themes, since they rely upon one another:
-* The 3 "Themes" in `common/` provide icons for everything else in the set.
+* The 3 "Common" themes in `common/` provide icons for everything else in the set.
 * The 36 "Base" themes in every other top-level tarball directory inherit from "Base common" (defined via index).
-* The 72 app icon "Square" and "Circle" themes _additionally_ rely on app icon "Common" themes (defined via symlinks).
+* The 72 app icon "Square" and "Circle" variants _additionally_ rely on app icon "Common" themes (defined via symlinks).

 Remember this, and you shouldn't have any trouble installing it.
 Speaking of...

 #### Installing all icon themes

 To install this theme, after having downloaded the tarball, use the terminal to `cd` at where it is.
-If you don't feel experienced enough, you can instead right-click in most file managers to open in its terminal of preference.
+If you don't feel experienced enough, you can instead right-click in most file managers once you navigate to where the tarball is to open its terminal of preference at the directory you are at.

 Once having done so, _then_ installation for _all_ themes is as simple as these three commands:
 ```